bdibs/DeKarmaHN/README.md

 # DeKarmaHN

-DeKarmaHN is a Chrome extension that lets you hide [Hacker News](https://news.ycombinator.com) karma points and other " nudges" that could subconsciously change your opinion.
+DeKarmaHN is a Chrome extension that lets you hide [Hacker News](https://news.ycombinator.com) karma points and other "nudges" that could subconsciously change your opinion.

 This extension currently: